KatanPanel/docs/docs/introduction.md

 slug: /
 ---

+Hello, you are in the Katan documentation!
+Here we will show you several useful things like the tutorial for installing all the packages available for Katan, creating plug-ins to make your panel powerful and many other cool things!

 :::caution Disclaimer
 This is a **very early and incomplete alpha release** of Katan.
 We are keeping this available to create a community and get feedback.